 Course Code: ADMI-1005

 In this course students are introduced to the fundamentals of correct keyboarding technique and develop touch-typing skills to a minimum word standard.
-Through individualized practices and drills, students improve their accuracy and speed of text keying to achieve a speed of 30 words per minute (wpm) in a five-minute timing with five or less errors without using the backspace key.
+Through individualized practices and drills, students improve their accuracy and speed of text keying to achieve a speed of 30 words per minute (wpm) in a five-minute timing with five or less errors.

 Course Code: ADMI-1110

 This course provides students with the opportunity to further develop correct keyboarding and touch typing skills from Keyboarding I course.
-Through individualized practices and drills, students improve their accuracy and speed of text keying to achieve a speed of 50 words per minute (wpm) in five-minute timings with five or less errors without using the backspace key.
+Through individualized practices and drills, students improve their accuracy and speed of text keying to achieve a speed of 50 words per minute (wpm) in five-minute timings with five or less errors.